 Utilities across the country — from investor-owned to electric co-ops — are pursuing these efforts to integrate EVs as seamlessly as possible.
 In turn, they are increasing revenue in ways that can benefit them and their customers, even non-EV owners, with the new sales putting downward pressure on electricity rates.

-At Advanced Energy, we are working to provide utilities with the resources they need to implement programs and educate their customers and members.
-We are helping utilities host trainings, create guidebooks and craft strategic plans that guide the utility on what steps to take to increase electric vehicle adoption in their territory.
-It is beneficial for utilities to raise consumer awareness and excitement about electric vehicles, and we’re glad to be a helping hand during this electrifying time.
+At Advanced Energy, we work to provide utilities with the resources they need to implement programs and educate their customers and members about electric transportation.
+We create handbooks and other materials, help host trainings and craft strategic plans to guide utilities on steps to support EV adoption.
+As utilities raise consumer awareness and excitement around EVs, we’re glad to be a helping hand.